inmarsat-enterprise/pynimcodec/README.md

 a data type such as `<SignedIntField>`, `<EnumField>`, etc.
 These fields can be defined on individual bitwise boundaries, for example a 5-bit unsigned integer with maximum value 31, or a boolean single bit.

+> [!WARNING]
+> Fields types currently not supported by this library include:
+> PropertyField, DynamicField, MessageField, ArrayField

+### Running Tests

+Several example test cases have been included as an example of encoding and decoding messages using different types of codecs.
+The primary test cases include:

+* test_nimo_encode_decode
+* test_nimo_decode_properties
+* test_nimo_decode_lua_terminals
+* test_nimo_sc1000

+These tests can be run using `pytest`.

+Each test case includes a `exclude` which can be toggled to include the test case when running the full decode or encode suite of test cases.

+Certain test cases include codecs which can not be shared publicly.
+If you require these codecs, please contact mark.dabrowski@viasat.com.